thegreatshasha/ideas/smart_cam/Primary Idea.md

 * Can we use raspberry pi gpu in order to

 ## Potential Issues
+* Detecting activity in aerial/overhead cameras might be an issue since the dataset is trained on u2b
+* Cost of hardware and how many frames can it process?
 * How easy is the criminal database to find?
 Might be tougher in a country like India.
 How frequently is it updated?
 * Will the intelligence layer be on the cloud or each individual webcam.
 * Architecture of the neural nets.
 Do we need 3 of the time.
 How much time does it take for a feedforward pass?